Introduction to Maximalism and Why it Matters to Packaging Designers

 There is a standing joke among advertisers- “If the branding is good but the product is bad, it will eventually fail.
 If the product is good but the branding is bad, it will fail immediately!”
-After all, product packaging is a sort of “emotion gateway”, creating visual and tactile stimuli that make consumers develop attitudes towards the product before it is even unveiled.
+The Maximalism and Why it Matters to Packaging Designers After all, product packaging is a sort of “emotion gateway”, creating visual and tactile stimuli that make consumers develop attitudes towards the product before it is even unveiled.
 Brands know this, and go to great lengths to ensure packaging is consistent with the overall brand message.
-They also work hard to keep their visual looks fresh and contemporary, often by creating new designs based on emerging visual trends in popular media, pop culture or the Art Scene.
+They also work hard to keep their visual looks fresh and contemporary.
+Often by creating new designs based on emerging visual trends in popular media, pop culture or the Art Scene.

 Visual design of packaging is still very much a marketing activity.
 After all, packaging (except in a very few cases) isn’t about artistic expression; it is a calculated design choice to appeal to the modern consumer.
-Visual attractiveness notwithstanding, the packaging still needs to get the basics right- the brand’s message should not be lost, important communication features like transparent windows and nutrition information should be easily accessible, and the product should still be the hero.
-That means the visual opulence of the design should be carefully calibrated so it raises the consumer’s anticipation just high enough that the product experience is the ultimate high, the crescendo that delights the consumer.
-Here are a few tips to get it right:
+Visual attractiveness notwithstanding.
+The packaging still needs to get the basics right- the brand’s message should not be lost.
+Important communication features like transparent windows and nutrition information should be easily accessible.
+The product should still be the hero.
+That means the visual opulence of the design should be carefully calibrated so it raises the consumer’s anticipation just high enough that the product experience is the ultimate high.

 2) Pair designs with the right surface.
 On-package designs are great at attracting attention in the store, but packaging gets discarded relatively quickly.
 On the other hand, on-container designs will remain visible for a longer time (or at least till the product is finished), but won’t be visible inside the store.
 So choose the design schemes carefully with a clear purpose- do you want to attract attention, or build a relationship?
 Use techniques like shrink-sleeving to maximize your design area for bottles.